 The Absolute Best Things To Do in Oregon

-A relaxing atmosphere and abundant nature are what entice many to visit Oregon.
-Over the years, the primary reason for our numerous trips to Oregon was family.
-Because we travel to the state often, we have been able to discover some of the most beautiful places to visit in Oregon.
+A relaxing atmosphere and abundant nature are what entice many people to visit Oregon.
+Because we travel to the state often, we’ve been able to discover many beautiful Oregon places.

-In our travels, we have learned that the top places to visit in Oregon are scattered across the state.
-To help fellow travelers experience the best of the state, we have rounded up a list of the must-visit places in Oregon.
+We have also learned that the top places to see are scattered across the state.
+To help fellow travelers, we have rounded up a list of the must-visit places in Oregon.

-On our list, we highlight the must-see places in Oregon.
-We include both major points of interest in Oregon and lesser-known attractions.
-Additionally, we include a Map of Oregon Things To See so that you can easily plan your sightseeing adventures.
-To help fellow travelers, we also include pertinent information about planning a trip to Oregon – like how to get there, where to stay and what to pack.
+We’ve included major points of interest along with a few lesser-known attractions.
+Additionally, we have pertinent information about planning an Oregon trip – like how to get there, where to stay and what to pack.

-Save, Pin or Bookmark our Oregon Travel Guide to easily plan your next vacation!
+Save, Pin or Bookmark our Oregon Travel Guide to plan your next vacation!

-#1 Stop to Smell the Roses in Portland, Oregon
+#1 Stop to Smell the Roses in Portland

-Without a doubt, Portland is one of the best places to visit in Oregon.
-Known as the City of Roses, Portland is hip, funky and (proudly) weird – and it is home to many of Oregon’s attractions.
+Known as the City of Roses, Portland is hip, funky and (proudly) weird – and it is home to many of Oregon’s top attractions.

-That said, the International Rose Test Garden is just one of the many attractions in Portland’s best park.
-Other top sights at Washington Park are the Oregon Zoo, the Portland Japanese Garden and the Hoyt Arboretum – plus there are statues, monuments and museums throughout.
+Other sights at Washington Park are the Oregon Zoo, the Portland Japanese Garden and the Hoyt Arboretum – plus there are statues, monuments and museums throughout.

 More Portland, Oregon Fun

-Of course, there are more Things To Do in Portland than visiting Washington Park.
+Of course, there are more Things To Do in Portland.
 The city’s Pearl District is the best place to start exploring.
-Peruse the books at Powell’s Bookstore, then seek out the lush Lan Su Chinese Garden in the adjoining Old Town Chinatown neighborhood.

 Any trip to Portland requires a taste of the epic culinary scene.
-Get a Voodoo Donut, try the local coffee and sample the fare at one of the Portland food cart pods.
-District exploration in Buckman and North Mississippi Avenue is fun, too – and The Grotto is one of the Portland, Oregon places to see that is an absolute gem.
+Get a Voodoo Donut, try the local coffee and sample the fare at one of the food cart pods.

-Where To Stay: The Paramount Hotel is a centrally located hotel that offers rooms for a good value…but for an iconic luxury stay, we recommend the Benson Hotel.
+Where To Stay: The Paramount is centrally located and offers a good value.
+For an iconic luxury stay, we recommend the Benson Hotel.

 #2 Chase Waterfalls in the Columbia River Gorge

-More Top Things To See in Oregon in the Columbia River Gorge
+More Things To See at Columbia River Gorge

 Hiking is a top activity in the Columbia River Gorge National Scenic Area.
-Trekkers can follow trails up the side of waterfalls and to hidden spots, as well.
+Trekkers can follow trails up the side of waterfalls to hidden spots.

-Viewpoints, historic sites and museums detailing the geology of the Columbia River Gorge are more reasons to visit.
-Find all the important details in our dedicated article about driving the Columbia River Gorge.
+Viewpoints, historic sites and museums detailing the geology of the area are also popular reasons to go.
+Find all the details in our dedicated article about driving the Columbia River Gorge.

-Where To Stay: Many travelers visit the Gorge on a day trip from Portland – but guests who want to stay in the area should check availability at the Best Western Plus Columbia River Gorge Hotel.
+Where To Stay: Many visit the Gorge on a day trip from Portland – but if you want to stay in the area should check availability at the Best Western Plus in Cascade Locks.

 #3 Drive the Gorgeous Oregon Coast